CalvinStu/CanvasToNotion/README.md

 **Notion**
 * Course names are automatically created in multi select
 * Stops updating due dates after completed
-* Stops updating assignments with due date 1 days ago or if no due date, created 60 days ago  //change to 30 days ago
+* Stops updating assignments with due date 30 days ago or if no due date, created 60 days ago
 <br>

 **To do**